-Distribution Payment Dates and Record Dates Distributions will be payable quarterly on the 15th day of January, April, July and October, original issue to, but not including, , will be % per annum of the \$25.00 liquidation preference per unit (equal to \$ per unit per annum).
-On and after , , distributions on the Series C Preferred Units will accumulate at a percentage of the \$25.00 liquidation preference equal to an annual floating rate of the three-month LIBOR, plus a spread of %.
+Distribution Rate The initial distribution rate for the Series B Preferred Units from and including the date of original issue to, but not including, June 15, 2023 will be % per annum of the \$25.00 liquidation preference per unit (equal to \$ per unit per annum).
+On and after June 15, 2023, distributions on the Series B Preferred Units will accumulate at a percentage of the \$25.00 liquidation preference equal to an annual floating rate of the three-month LIBOR, plus a spread of $\,\,$ %.